 "You must be the 17th person who asked today", said Tim at Hudson News in Pittsburgh International Airport.
 "There's not a shirt left in this airport."

-I was hunting for the "City Shirt", a special shirt made for the public as well as Furries, only for sale outside of Anthrocon by request from local merchants.
-Most wearers I asked told me they got it first thing on arrival, before it sold out.
-On my way out of the city, I held out hope to ask in case any were stashed away.
-One place showed me a shirt stashed under the counter, the last one from "boxes and boxes" of 30+ per size, but it was a tease, because it was reserved for an employee.
+This was a hunt for the "City Shirt", a special shirt made for the public as well as Furries, only for sale outside of Anthrocon by request from local merchants.
+Most wearers said they got it first thing on arrival, before it sold out.
+On the way out of the city, some held out hope to ask in case any were stashed away.
+One place had a shirt stashed under the counter, the last one from "boxes and boxes" of 30+ per size, but it was a tease, because it was reserved for an employee.

 Siddy, a commenter on Anthrocon's post, reports: